kshitij3199/GSoc_Chaoss_microTask/README.md

 Create a Python script to execute Perceval via its Python interface using the Git and GitHub backends.
 Feel free to select any target repository

 Task can be found here

+# Microtask 4:
+Set up a dev environment to work on GrimoireLab.

+Have a look to https://github.com/chaoss/grimoirelab-sirmordred#setting-up-a-pycharm-dev-environment.